Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Introduction

-\textbf{Combining both data types could yield more informative protein and ligand representations.} Previous attempts at unifying structure- and ligand-based data augment PDB complexes with ligand-based data either by assigning active ligands to known binding pockets -- implicitly assuming the correct binding site \citep{gao2023drugclip, feng_hierarchical_2025, wang2025learningproteinligandbindinghyperbolic} --, or by (blind) docking, which is computationally expensive and introduces pose uncertainty \citep{francoeur2020crossdocked, Brocidiacono2024BigBind, liu2024helixdock}.
-Other approaches use the two data types to supervise different components of the model, such as a structure-prediction module with a separate affinity-prediction head \citep{passaro2025boltz2}, or distinct encoders for protein sequences derived from ligand-based data and predefined binding pockets from structure-based data \citep{he2025s2drugbridgingproteinsequence}.
-Yet, no prior method fully integrates structure- and ligand-based training in a way that enables pocket-level predictions without relying on pre-defined pockets as input.
+\textbf{Combining both data types could yield more informative protein and ligand representations.} Previous attempts at unifying structure- and ligand-based data augment PDB complexes with ligand-based data either by assigning active ligands to known binding pockets -- implicitly assuming the correct binding site \citep{gao2023drugclip, feng2025hierarchical, wang2025hypseek} --, or by (blind) docking, which is computationally expensive and introduces pose uncertainty \citep{francoeur2020crossdocked, brocidiacono2024bigbind, liu2024helixdock}.
+Other approaches use the two data types to supervise different components of the model, such as a co-folding-based structure prediction module with a separate affinity-prediction head \citep{passaro2025boltz2}, or separate encoders for protein sequences and binding pockets, which requires both input types at inference \citep{he2025s2drug}.
+Yet, no prior method fully integrates structure- and ligand-based data in an efficient way that enables pocket-level predictions without relying on predefined pockets.

-\textbf{Contrastive geometric learning unlocks seamless integration of structure- and ligand-based data.} We introduce \emph{Contrastive Geometric Learning for Unified Computational Drug Design} (ConGLUDe), a method that combines a geometric protein encoder -- providing whole-protein representations and implicit embeddings of predicted binding sites, thus eliminating the need for pre-defined pockets -- with a fast, efficient ligand encoder via contrastive learning.
-Integrating pocket prediction capabilities into the protein encoder enables learning from both structure- and ligand-based data without losing pocket-specific information (Figure~\ref{fig:overview}).
+\textbf{Contrastive geometric learning unlocks seamless integration of structure- and ligand-based data.} We introduce \emph{Contrastive Geometric Learning for Unified Computational Drug Design} (ConGLUDe), a method that combines a geometric protein encoder -- providing whole-protein representations and implicit embeddings of predicted binding sites, thus eliminating the need for predefined pockets -- with a fast, efficient ligand encoder via contrastive learning.
+Integrating pocket prediction capabilities into the protein encoder enables learning from both structure- and ligand-based data without losing pocket-specific information.
 The extension of the well-established CLIP-style contrastive loss to a third axis -- along different predicted binding sites on a protein -- allows for the introduction of the novel ligand-conditioned pocket prediction task, which focuses on the identification of a specific ligand’s binding site without resorting to inefficient blind docking or co-folding.
-In addition, ConGLUDe can be directly applied to a wide range of other drug discovery tasks, including virtual screening, target fishing, and binding site prediction.
+In addition, ConGLUDe can be directly applied to a wide range of other drug discovery tasks, including virtual screening, target fishing, and binding site prediction (Figure~\ref{fig:overview}).

 \textbf{Key contributions.} \begin{itemize}[nosep]

 \item ConGLUDe is the first \textit{end-to-end} architecture to integrate classical structure-based applications, such as binding site prediction, with large-scale protein–ligand interaction modeling, performing \textit{orders of magnitude faster} than docking or co-folding. \item ConGLUDe enables learning from both \textit{structure-based} protein-ligand binding conformations and millions of \textit{ligand-based} bioactivity measurements. \item ConGLUDe excels across \textit{diverse drug discovery tasks}, achieving competitive virtual screening, substantially outperforming all baselines in target fishing, and demonstrating state-of-the-art (ligand-conditioned) pocket prediction.